tht/autodoist/README.md

 Two methods are provided to hide tasks that are not relevant yet.

 - Prevent labels by defining a start-date.
 The label is only assigned if this date is reached.
-A start date can be added to a task by adding 'start-date=DD-MM-YYYY'.
+A start date can be added to a task by adding 'start=DD-MM-YYYY'.
 [See an example of using start-dates](https://i.imgur.com/WJRoJzW.png).

 - Prevent labels of all tasks if the due date is too far in the future.
 Define the amount by running with the argument '-hf <NUMBER_OF_DAYS>'.